 - Characterizing human mobility from mobile phone usage (completed)

-This project was funded by the Swiss national science fundation (SNSF) (PI: M.Raubal) and US Department of Transportation (PI: M.Raubal, Co-PI: Y.Yuan).
+This project was funded by the Swiss national science foundation (SNSF) (PI: M.Raubal) and the U.S. Department of Transportation (PI: M.Raubal, Co-PI: Y.Yuan).

 Our mobile information society depends increasingly on the use of Information and Communication Technologies (ICTs) such as mobile phones.
-People’s usage of these technologies impacts many aspects of their lives but the relationship between ICT and human activities is not fully known.
-An understanding of this relationship will help in predicting people’s mobility patterns and provide important guidelines for maintaining sustainable transportation, updating environmental policies, and designing early warning and emergency response systems.
+People’s usage of these technologies impacts many aspects of their lives, but the relationship between ICTs and human activities is not fully known.
+A better understanding of this relationship will help in predicting people’s mobility patterns and provide important guidelines for maintaining sustainable transportation, updating environmental policies, and designing early warning and emergency response systems.
 The goal of this project is to develop a framework for extracting and characterizing human mobility patterns from georeferenced mobile phone datasets.
-We analyze the different types of information that can be stored in mobile phone datasets, and develop human mobility models and data mining methodologies for spatio-temporal knowledge discovery.
+We analyzed different types of information that can be stored in mobile phone datasets, and developed human mobility models and data mining methodologies for spatio-temporal knowledge discovery.
 These models provide the basis for investigating and quantifying the relationship between human physical travel, communication travel, and environmental structure.
-Our research also addresses issues of uncertainty, which arise from the natural variability of human mobility, the inaccuracy and imprecision of recorded trajectories, and the imperfection of the underlying models.
-In order to evaluate the developed models and the relationship between human mobility patterns, spatial structure, and mobile phone usage, we will utilize a large dataset of northeast China.
-This research will enhance our understanding of the relationship between human mobility and ICT in general, and between human mobility patterns and mobile phone usage in particular.
-We will advance conventional geographic knowledge discovery by focusing on knowledge extraction from sparse datasets with low resolution and individual attributes.
+This research also addressed issues of uncertainty, which may arise from the natural variability of human mobility, the inaccuracy and imprecision of recorded trajectories, and the imperfection of the underlying models.
+The results advance conventional geographic knowledge discovery by focusing on knowledge extraction from sparse datasets with low resolution and individual attributes.
 The case study from northeast China allows us to examine the influence of mobile phone usage in a highly populated and rapidly developing country.

-Figure 2.
-Mobility clustering at different time of a day
+Figure 4.
+Mobility patterns at different time of a day

-With the development of World Wide Web (WWW), unstructured or semi-structured documents that contain place names have been recognized as one important component of modern geographical information.
-This project designed and implemented of a geographical knowledge-informed digital gazetteer service, KIDGS (funded by the Chinese National Science Foundation, PI: Y. Liu).
-It provided a standard web service which enabled XML-based access interfaces for various applications.
-At present, many digital gazetteer systems are implemented directly based on relational databases.
-However, several components in geographical knowledge, such as category and relation information, should also be explicitly represented to support various queries.
-KIDGS adopted OWL(Protégé) and PostGIS to implement the conceptual level and engineering level of geographic knowledge.
+With the development of the World Wide Web (WWW), unstructured or semi-structured documents that contain place names are considered an important source for retrieving geographical information.
+This project (funded by the Chinese National Science Foundation, PI: Y. Liu) designed a geographical knowledge-informed digital gazetteer service, KIDGS, which provides a standard web service that enables XML-based interfaces for various applications.
+Previous digital gazetteer systems are mostly implemented based on relational databases; however, it is important to consider geographical knowledge, such as categories and relation information when conducting queries in a gazetteer service.
+To this end, KIDGS adopts OWL(Protégé) and PostGIS to conceptualize and incorporate geographic knowledge into a new place name searching system.